JamesKindon/jkindon.github.io/blog/_posts/2021-09-16-citrix-upm-and-fslogix-containers.md

 [Citrix UPM](https://docs.citrix.com/en-us/profile-management/current-release.html) offers a massive amount of capability and has for some reason become the poor cousin or an afterthought in many environments where it is 100% the correct choice.
 Some trigger points I work with:

--  Any Citrix deployment that is not using Windows 10 Modern Apps
+-  ~~Any Citrix deployment that is not using Windows 10 Modern Apps~~
--  An adequate level of technical expertise exists to adapt the solution as requirements change
+-  ~~An adequate level of technical expertise exists to adapt the solution as requirements change~~
 -  No technical debt associated with profile dependency.
 Profiles can (and will need to) be reset with any file-based solution.
 This is a nature of roaming file-based solutions unfortunately
--  If an environment uses OneDrive, then UPM is still an option for profiles, however, must be combined with FSLogix Office Container
+-  If an environment uses OneDrive, then UPM is still an option for profiles~~however, must be combined with FSLogix Office Container~~
 -  Environments that use a combination of published applications, desktops and double hope scenarios.
 These are complex use patterns, UPM handles them well and in a very lean fashion
 -  High performing storage is not readily accessible.
 Performance is still a consideration, but less user impacting than FSLogix on that same underperforming storage
 -  Storage capacity is a challenge.
 UPM profiles can be configured and streamlined within an inch of their life